-3 ecommerce trends affecting restaurants
+3 restaurant ecommerce trends

 Restaurants are known as places to go eat, but until now, the impact technology can have on a dining experience hasn't been realized.
 According to The National Restaurant Association™, 25 percent of consumers say technology options are important aspects that factor into their decision on which restaurant to choose, up from one-fifth of respondents who said the same thing last year.
 Technology in the restaurant industry is impacting how customers choose where they eat, but also what to eat and how to order it.

 Listed below are three ecommerce trends that will affect restaurants and dining merchants this year:

 Smartphone adoption among consumers isn't quite ubiquitous yet, but a growing majority of everyday customers now uses portable devices every day.
 That said, the same consumers are accessing ecommerce and mobile vwebsites like never before, or platforms where they can make purchases.
 The restaurant industry is in a similar situation.
 Mobile apps and mobile-friendly sites are becoming a popular trend in the foodservice industry because they give customers the option to place an order on the restaurant website from where ever they are.
 Restaurants now offer more flexibility in online ordering where consumers can order their food.